ytiurin/scale-crop-rotate/README.md

 The usage of [`Math`] is avoided in favour of [Bitwise operators], giving a significant boost in performance in some browsers.

-To save even more memory and time, scaling, cropping and rotating manipulations are performed in scope of the same loop iteration.
+To save even more memory and time, scaling, cropping and rotating operations are performed in scope of the same loop.